DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 different hardware.

 To obviate for this difference we use the baseline inference kWh energy consumption as a common reference.
-Because of this is important that inference energy consumption figures for both submitted system and baseline are computed on same hardware under similar loading.
+Because of this, it is important that the inference energy consumption figures for both submitted system and baseline are computed on same hardware under similar loading.